 Health Insurance Opt-Out Program

-Miami County offers a health insurance opt-out incentive for benefit eligible employees who opt-out of participating in the county’s group health insurance and in lieu are covered as a spouse or dependent under another qualifying health insurance plan (not purchased on the healthcare.gov marketplace).
+Miami County offers a health insurance opt-out incentive for benefit eligible employees who opt-out of participating in the county’s group health insurance and in lieu are covered as a spouse under another qualifying health insurance plan (not purchased on the healthcare.gov marketplace).
 The total opt-out earning is determined by the cost of insuring the employee on the covered individual’s plan.
 The opt-out incentive is only offered during open enrollment and proof of coverage must be provided.

 Life Insurance / Accidental Death & Dismemberment